 US guided biopsy of the largest liver lesion was performed and histology confirmed Burkitt's lymphoma.
 The patient is of African descent and tested positive for HIV.

-Anecdotally, Burkitt's lymphoma is known as the fast growing tumour with a doubling time of 36 hours 1.
+Anecdotally, Burkitt's lymphoma is known as the fast growing tumor with a doubling time of 36 hours 1.
 Choriocarcinoma is the second fast growing 1.

 - 1. Personal communication with medical oncologist Dr Jeremy Long, 2012.